welcome to the mayan ruins website .

 HISTORY AND EXPLORATION

 Calakmul, with its allies, was in constant conflict with the equally powerful kingdom of Tikal and its allies.
 These struggles encompassed most of the Classic period (250-850 CE) and dictated the narrative of the Maya Lowlands.
 Calakmul’s influence, or vengeance, was felt as far away as Copan in Honduras, then an ally of Tikal.
 Many parallels could be drawn regarding the history of Europe, and the contemporary East/West cold war.
-It was a life or death struggle, with death being the operative word here.
+It was a life-or-death struggle, with death being the operative word here.

-The historical data is very sparse before 631 CE.
-A stela identifies a ruling dynasty which carried the Bat emblem glyph in the 5th century.
-A Bat Dynasty ruler named Chan Yopaat is identified on Stela 114 celebrating the important Baktun Ceremony of 9.0.0.0.0 8 Ahaw 13 Kej, December 9, 435 CE.
-Another stela, Stela 43, marks a Katun Ending in 514 CE, but this time identifies an individual with a lineage designation of Chitan Winik, which was also used in the Mirador Basin, and could indicate a new ruling dynasty.
+Another stela, Stela 43, marks a Katun Ending in 514 CE, but this time identifies an individual with a lineage designation of Chitan Winik, which was also used in the Mirador Basin, and could indicate an external influence.

 The Snake Kings

-A lineage line of the Kannul/Kaan Dynasty relocated to Calakmul in c.631 CE, following a possible internal power struggle at Dzibanche.
+A lineage line of the Kaanu’l/Kaan Dynasty relocated to Calakmul in c.631 CE, following a possible internal power struggle at Dzibanche.
 Prior to this relocation the Snake Kings had already expanded their influence and power to numerous other sites under the rulership of at least seven known kings.
-Ut Chanal, aka Sky Witness (ruled c.561-572 CE), and Uneh Chan, aka Scroll Serpent (ruled 579-c.611 CE), were two of the most notable with Ut Chanal decisively defeating arch rival Tikal in 562 CE, sacrificing its king, Wak Chan K’awiil, and beginning the 130-year hiatus at that site.
-Uneh Chan went on to defeat Palenque (Lakamha) on two occasions, 599 and 611 CE, causing that important city/state to suffer a lengthy decline.
+Ut Chanal, aka Sky Witness (ruled c.561-572 CE), and Uneh Chan, aka Scroll Serpent (ruled 579-611 CE), were two of the most notable with Ut Chanal decisively defeating arch rival Tikal in 562 CE, sacrificing its king, Wak Chan K’awiil, and beginning the 130-year hiatus at that site.
+Uneh Chan went on to defeat Palenque (Lakamha’) on two occasions, 599 and 611 CE, causing that important city/state to suffer a lengthy decline.

 Yuknoom Cheen II, also known as Yuknoom the Great, was Calakmul’s premier king, and one of the most famous and successful kings in all of Maya history.
 He ruled from 636-686 CE, and controlled a vast empire through marriage and military allegiances of vassal states.
 Tikal, his bitter enemy, was defeated on more than one occasion with the considerable assistance of powerful allies such as Caracol, then under the rulership of the notable Kan II.
-It should be noted that some researchers consider Yuknoom ”Head” and Yuknoom the Great to be one and the same person.
+It should be noted that some researchers consider Yuknoom ‘Head’ and Yuknoom the Great to be one and the same person.

-The time frame after 736 CE is bit murky as the Bat emblem glyph is recorded for the first time on a stela at Oxpemul in 731 CE, and later upon several stelae at Calakmul itself.
+The time frame after 736 CE remains a bit murky as the Bat emblem glyph is recorded for the first time on a stela at Oxpemul in 731 CE, and later upon several stelae at Calakmul itself.
 This may indicate that the Bat Dynasty regained its position and power in some manner, and displaced the Snake Dynasty who presumably relocated to an unidentified location.

-The last reference to the Snake King Dynasty was from a list of dynasties inscribed on Stela 10 from Seibal in 839 CE, and naming a ruler, Chan Pet, but not the location from where he ruled.
+The last reference to the Snake King Dynasty was from a list of dynasties inscribed on Stela 10 from Seibal in 849 CE, and naming a ruler, Chan Pet, but not the location from where he ruled.

-The last recorded king of Calakmul was Aj Took, who is referenced on a stela, Stela 61, in 909 CE, one of the last stelae erected by the Maya with a readable date.
+The last recorded king of Calakmul was Aj Took, who is referenced on Stela 61 in 909 CE, one of the last stelae erected by the Maya with a readable date.
 The site continued on with a reduced population and as a pilgrimage destination into the Post Classic (1050-1450 CE).
 Ceramic evidence indicates it was still visited as a pilgrimage destination in the Early Colonial Period.

 The site of Calakmul was brought to the attention of scholars by botanist Cyrus Lundell in 1931 with information provided by two local chicle workers; Manuel Orsono and Jesus Garcia.
 Graffiti etched into the stucco inside Structure III relates to prior visits of unreported visitors in 1926-28.
-The site was explored and reported on by Sylvanus Morley in 1932.
+The site was explored, mapped, and reported on by Lundell and Sylvanus Morley in 1932.
 There followed Karl Ruppert and John Denison (1943), Raul Pavon (1966), Eric von Euw (1975), Peter Schmidt (1981), and the comprehensive Calakmul Project headed by William Folan (1982-1994).

 More recent investigations and restorations have been carried out by Carrasco Vargas and Colon Gonzales in 2005, and Rodriguez Campero in 2008 within the Calakmul Archaeological Project (PAC).
 Excavation, conservation and consolidation of structures continues under INAH.